 No lies.
 In my younger years, I procrastinated a lot.
 I was always putting off homework and chores until I forgot about it.
 For whatever reason, I didn’t take many things seriously, and I didn’t care about doing things on time.
 Sure, I wanted to be smart, and I loved delving into things for which I had passion like computers and dancing, but I mostly wanted one thing in life: To be cool.
 I wasn’t.

 What did it mean to be cool to me?
 In a simple definition, I wanted to live the life in which men wanted to be me and women wanted to be with me.
 I filled my head with pop-culture references and started reading self-help classics like How to Win Friends and Influence People.
 I read up on philosophy so I could wax intellectual with the artsy hippies, and I got into dance music so I could relate to the people partying in the clubs.
 I did everything I could think of to meet girls, become wise, and stay fit.
-I met some great women, and made some great friends along the way, but I always suffered from a bit of social anxiety.
-That anxiety drove me to learn to prepare.
+I met some extraordinary women and made some great friends along the way, but I always suffered from shyness and a bit of social anxiety.
+Although an annoyance, that anxiety drove me to learn to prepare.

 Once I got into a degree program at the University of Minnesota, I still wanted to be cool, but I started taking my academics seriously.
 Although I didn’t have my procrastination problem completely figured out, I was in a writing intensive program, and I felt I had something to prove.
 Transferring in from a community college, I felt my college experience was lacking.
 Everyone seemed smarter and better connected since most of the people in my cohort had started their undergrad at the U of M. I thought I had to catch up.
 I was wrong.